Anna Hall (volleyball): USA National Team

 In May 2022, Hall made her national team debut when she was named to the 25-player roster for the 2022 FIVB Volleyball Nations League tournament.

 Hall was named to the roster for the FIVB World Championship.
 She saw limited playing time in the tournament, but notably had 12 points in a match against Germany, with 6 kills, 3 blocks, and 3 services aces.
 She also recorded 2 kills in a match against Serbia.
 The U.S. finished in fourth place.

+Personal life

+In 2022, she married Duncan Hall.
+The two met while she was playing in Louisville.

+In early 2025, Hall announced her pregnancy.